netdata/netdata/packaging/docker/README.md

 ENTRYPOINT vs COMMAND in the [Docker documentation](https://docs.docker.com/engine/reference/builder/#understand-how-cmd-and-entrypoint-interact).

-### Package scrambling in runtime (x86_64 only)

-Our x86_64 Docker images provide support for using [Polymorphic Polyverse Linux package scrambling](https://polyverse.com/products/polymorphing-linux-security/) to protect against buffer overflow errors.
-To activate this, set the environemnt variable `RESCRAMBLE=true` while starting Netdata with a Docker container.

 ## Run the Agent with the Docker command

 Quickly start a new Agent with the `docker run` command.